wp-plugins/easy-store-locator/readme.txt

 Give **Easy Store Locator** a try.
 We are sure you will like it.

-In case you face any problem, contact us via the [Forums](http://wordpress.org/support/plugin/easy-store-locator).

 = How to add location in the google map? =